C4ptainCrunch/thesis/source/index.rst

 -----------------

 The goal for both players is to capture more seeds than its opponent.
-As the game has 48 seeds, capturing 25 is enough to win and end the game.
+As the game has 48 seeds, capturing 25 is enough to win and ends the game.

-Each player plays alternatively, without the right to pass their turn.
-A player's turn consists in choosing one of his non-empty pits, pick all seeds contained in the pit and seed them one by one in every consecutive pits on the right (rotating counter-clockwise).
+Each player plays alternatively, without the right to pass his turn.
+A player's turn consists in choosing one of his non-empty pits, picking all seeds contained in the pit and sowing them one by one in every consecutive pits on the right (rotating counter-clockwise).
 The player thus has at most 6 possible moves at each turn.

 Usually, the player that starts the game is the oldest player.
 Here, we will start at random.

-As an example, if we start from the initial state showed above, the first player to move is the south (on the bottom) and he chooses the 4th pit, the board will then have the following state.
+As an example, if we are in the initial state (showed above) and the first player to move is South (on the bottom) and he chooses the 4th pit, the board will then be in the following state.